yougov/mongo-connector/README.md

     <field name="_id" type="string" indexed="true" stored="true" />
     <field name="_ts" type="long" indexed="true" stored="true" />

+The sample XML schema is designed to work with the tests.
 For a more complete guide to adding fields, review the Solr documentation.

 ## DocManager